RaykHoefemann/borg-server/BEST_PRACTICES.md

 # Best Practices for borg-server

-These are recommended practices for using borg-server securely and effectively.
+These are recommended practices for using this borg-server securely and effectively.
 **Note:** These are guidelines for administrators; borg-server does **not enforce these practices**—they must be implemented at the operator level.

 ---